jenlampton/code_reviews/reviews.md

 * Add the required sections into the README.md file.
 See [this example](https://github.com/backdrop-ops/contrib/blob/main/examples/README.md) for all sections that are required, but I know Maintainers and License are not optional.
 * Fix the markdown formatting in the README.md file.
 (This file is parsed and used to generate the project page on backdropcms.org, see the example file for formatting suggestions)
 * Remove the duplicate README.txt file (only the .md version is necessary)
+* For the section on Issues, it would be helpful if "the issue queue" was linked to the specific GitHub queue for this module (I would assume you are already planning to do this once the link to the queue is confirmed, but noting it here just in case)
+* Please use a URL to a GitHub profile for all current maintainers.
+* If possible, please link the names directly in the Credits section, rather than printing the complete URL.
+For example: `Ported to Backdrop CMS by Greg OToole https://github.com/gto1` would become
+`Ported to Backdrop CMS by [Greg OToole](https://github.com/gto1)`

 ### `.info` file suggestions